Other Safety – Carbon Monoxide – Summer Safety

-If you suspect CO poisoning please head seek medical assistance right away.
+If you suspect CO poisoning, please seek medical assistance right away.

-Because CO is odorless, colorless, and otherwise undetectable to the human senses, people may not know that they are being exposed.
-The initial symptoms of low to moderate CO poisoning are similar to the flu (but without the fever).
+PEOPLE MAY NOT KNOW THAT THEY ARE BEING EXPOSED because CO is odorless, colorless, and otherwise undetectable to the human senses.
+The initial low to moderate CO poisoning symptoms are similar to the flu (but without the fever).
 They include:

 - Shortness of breath